-Tiering applications and data effectively allow each tier to be backed up on a different schedule, which maximizes efficiency.
-And during recovery, the prioritization of the tiers helps ensure that the most critical applications are restored the most quickly.
+Tiering applications and data effectively allow each tier to be backed up on a different schedule, which maximises efficiency.
+And during recovery, the prioritisation of the tiers helps ensure that the most critical applications are restored the most quickly.

 STEP 1: Tier Applications and Data According to Business Value

-Prioritizing and organizing a business's volume of applications and data requiring regular backup for recovery purposes must be a collaborative effort with business users.
-In most cases, the old 80/20 rule applies: about 20 percent of an organization's data and infrastructure turn out to be essential to support its most critical applications, so there's value in taking time to perform the analysis.
+Prioritising and organising a business's volume of applications and data requiring regular backup for recovery purposes must be a collaborative effort with business users.
+In most cases, the old 80/20 rule applies: about 20 percent of an organisation's data and infrastructure turn out to be essential to support its most critical applications, so there's value in taking time to perform the analysis.
 A consultative approach with internal stakeholders and with the assistance of external expertise is the best approach.
 Define true organizational needs by asking the right questions of relevant business departments:

-- Which applications and data are most important to an organization in order to successfully conduct business?
+- Which applications and data are most important to an organisation in order to successfully conduct business?